Tuesday, 28 July 2020

 Wednesday, 1 July 2020

-July's Monthly Make - Reusable Crochet Cotton Pads
+July's Monthly Make - Reusable Crochet Cotton Pad with video

 This month I thought I'd share with you how to make a crochet reusable cotton pad.
 No only is it good for the planet (which we all love) it's a super simple and easy project even for beginners.
 It's made from 100% cotton yarn so they are totally washable so you can use them time and time again and they are lovely and soft on your skin.